 Figure: Example of a process from start until equilibrium for the measurement of gas transmission rate

 The simplest approach is to measure the equilibrium gas transmission at a temperature of 40-60 °C, as equilibrium is reached fairly quickly within this temperature range.
-Thin samples of 1-2 mm are preferred as they allow a larger transmission and equilibrium is reached more quickly.
+Thin samples of 1-2 mm or less are preferred as they allow a larger transmission and equilibrium is reached more quickly.

 We have performed measurements on the following gases and liquids: